globalbioticinteractions/globalbioticinteractions.github.io/euroappa/use-cases.md

 How do existing resources (e.g., the EU Butterfly Hub) facilitate the provision of the plant list to the homeowner?

+## Use Case 6.1 - Citizen or Gardener - using Task 5.2 and 5.3 landscape mitigation tool (Andrea)

+- **Question:** Which plants should I grow in a garden to help local pollinators?
+Which habitat should I create?
+- **EuroAPPA use:** Accessing to landscape mitigation tool integrated in EuroAppa.
+The tool feeds on species distribution modelling (SDM) and interaction data, regularly updated by EuroAPPA.
+The webpage of the tool will receive inputs on location, land characteristics and need of the user.
+Then, it will compute the estimated local pollinator species pool estimated by the SDMs.
+Finally the tool will connect the species pool to their plant interaction and traits to provide habitat suggestions for the target species.
+Target species can include local threathed species and/or crop pollinators depending on the user goals.

+**Goal**

+Homeowners or renters (not specifically gardeners) want to know which bee plants are best for their gardens in Merate, Italy.

+**Potential users**

+1. Someone living in Merate, Lombardy, Italy with a garden and interest in bee health.
+2. A gardener employed by an homeowner of Merate who was asked to design a pollinator-friendly garden.
+3. Community garden in Merate.

+**Resources**

+A garden; the willingness to change the garden’s management; an internet connection, the ability to interact with the tool and understand its outpus; money and willingness to: get the right plants, create the habitat and mantain it.

+\-SDMs kept up to date and integrated in EUROAppa.

+\-Plant-pollinator interactions kept up to date and integrated in EUROAppa.

+\-R script with the package Shiny to run the application and feed on the updated data when available.
+Human resources to mantain if needed.

+-Script to integrate the app in to EuroAppa

+**Actors**

+1. Homeowner/gardeners
+2. EuroAppa team
+3. Butterfly WP5 team (Ivan and Andrea)

+**Steps**

+1. Homeowner goes out and looks at the garden in Merate.
+They notices there's a lot of grass and concrete in their yard.
+2. Homeowner identifies where to change the grass/concrete to get something else
+3. The user finds out about the EuroAppa tool to desing a pollinator-friendly landscape via involvement in a Butterfly LL, (possibly) the EU poll hub, mediatic campaign by an NGO, insitutional information by a local administration that was involved in the project, word-of-mouth, …
+4. The user opens the web application.
+They draw a polygon that includes their garden on a map, they select “conservation” as their goal of the tool.
+5. The tool retrieves a list of plants suited to support the threathened pollinator species that might be present in their area.
+The user can further filter the plant species by soil conditions, sun exposure, water requirements, life cycle, and maximum height.
+If they want to go deeper, fun facts and main characteristics of suggested plants and potential pollinators to be attracted are shown in a nutshell.
+6. Additional information on nesting habitats or plants for larvae of target pollinators are showed.
+A small description and tutorial on how to create those is available.
+7. The User gets a seed mix or buys plants suggested by the tool.
+The tool might also serve as a first suggestion to further adjust the plant mix to other restraints.
+8. The User re-designs the garden.

 ## Use Case 7 - Energy & Agriculture Policy Researcher (Butterfly WP4) (Jeroen/ Dehui)

 - **Question:** Which pollinators service rapeseed crops in Poland vs Germany vs France, and what are the vulnerabilities for bioenergy supply chains?